WillEStokes/Needle_controller-mbed/README.md

 The project uses an offline version of the mbed library which is configured for the FRDM K64F target using the instructions in the [mbed-cmake repo](https://github.com/USCRPL/mbed-cmake).

-To to configure the build system and compile the project:
+To configure the build system and compile the project:

 1. Get CMake by [downloading the installer from here](https://cmake.org/download/).
 Make sure to select "Add CMake to the system PATH for all users"!
 2. Get the GNU ARM toolchain by [downloading the 32-bit installer from ARM's website](https://developer.arm.com/downloads/-/gnu-rm).
 Make sure to check "Add path to environment variable" in the installer!